pdm-project/pdm/docs/docs/usage/scripts.md

 Note that site-packages will always be loaded if running with PEP 582 enabled(without the `pdm run` prefix).

-### Shared Settings
+### Shared Options

-If you want the settings to be shared by all tasks run by `pdm run`, you can write them under a special key `_` in `[tool.pdm.scripts]` table:
+If you want the options to be shared by all tasks run by `pdm run`, you can write them under a special key `_` in `[tool.pdm.scripts]` table:

 ```toml